 - Don’t smoke or chew tobacco, which can stain teeth, give bad breath, and cause cancer.

-- Wear the right protective headgear while playing contact sports.
+- Wear the right protective headgear and mouth guard while playing contact sports.

 - See the dentist every 6 months for regular check-ups and cleanings.

 Maintaining good mouth and tooth care as an adult can help you avoid tooth loss, painful gums, or other problems.
 If you have any problems with your teeth or concerns about your mouth, see your doctor or dentist right away.

 Here are some helpful things you can do: